 Enhancing private sector engagement in WASH in India

-Water for Women partners with Research Triangle Institute Global India (RTI) to facilitate and develop business and finance models to enhance private sector participation in WASH, and to increase access to WASH and create WASH livelihoods in India.
+From 2018 to 2022, Water for Women partnered with Research Triangle Institute Global India (RTI) to facilitate and develop business and finance models to enhance private sector participation in WASH, and to increase access to WASH and create WASH livelihoods in India.

 Context